A Crash Course on Springtime Auto Accidents

 6. Make Sure You’re Properly Insured

-7. Watch for Pedestrians and Cyclists
+7. Watch For Pedestrians and Cyclists

-8. Have A Good Personal Injury Attorney in Your Contacts List
+8. Have a Good Personal Injury Attorney in Your Contacts List

-What to do After a Car Accident
+What To Do After a Car Accident

 Despite precautions, accidents can still happen.
 If you're involved in one, take the following steps: